digital-prstv/jrussell.ie/content/racing-lambdas.md

 - integrating the data with an existing application
 - adding the contact to a CRM application

 We may want to do one or more of these things.
+Over time we might change how we do some of them.
+It may help to simplify our actions into two categories:

+1. validation that may require the visitor to submit data again
+2. further processing

+A failure in the first category will be report to the visitor so that they can try again.
+Failures in the second category we will handle internally.

-Over time we change how we we do some of them.
-To separate the form processing and storage we will dispatch the contact data to an AWS SNS topic.
-One (or more) subscribers to the topic can then process the contact information.
+To provide a flexible solution for further processing we will publish the data to an SNS topic.
+One or more further processing services can then subscribe to the notification to consume and process the information.

 > SNS seems a great idea, perhaps we should just dispatch the validated contact information to SNS and let two email subscribers take care of dispatching the notification and acknowledgement?
 > Perhaps, but we want to confirm that the emails have been successfully dispatched before confirming to the visitor that the form has been received and processed.
 Storing the contact information is not material to the success of form submission.
-In fact asking the visitor to retry submission of the contact form because we failed to store it will annoy the visitor as:
+In fact, asking the visitor to retry submission of the contact form because we failed to store it will annoy the visitor as:
 >
 > - they have an acknowledgement
 > - the storage issue is not likely to be resolved by retrying
-> - the failure is not likely to be in the data submitted
+> - the failure is not likely to be caused by the data submitted
 >
 > Our lambda controls the actions that are critical to confirming that we have all we need from the visitor and any further processing can be done by subscribers to the notification topic.

 The Simple Notification Service will push the messages to all subscribers to a topic.
 The message is not stored by SNS.
 If a subscriber is unable to process a message when it is pushed it will be lost.
 SNS is not guaranteed delivery.
-To protect our storage processor we place an AWS SQS queue in front of it.
+To protect our storage processor we will place an AWS SQS queue in front of it.
 Collect and store the messages until they are pulled by the code processing the data.

 To store the contact form information then we need: